aridjayarecipes/cutesrecipes.web.app/content/post/1786-simple-way-to-prepare-award-winning-blueberry-crumb-cake.md

 ##### Steps to make Blueberry Crumb Cake:

 1. Preheat oven to 350°.
-1. Grease & flour a 9 inch baking pan.
+1. Grease &amp; flour a 9 inch baking pan.
-1. Crumb topping: Mix the flour, sugar & lemon zest together in a small bowl.
+1. Crumb topping: Mix the flour, sugar &amp; lemon zest together in a small bowl.
 Add melted butter, stir with fork until the mixture is crumbly; set aside.
-1. For the cake: Combine the dry ingredients together in a small bowl & set aside.
+1. For the cake: Combine the dry ingredients together in a small bowl &amp; set aside.
-1. In a large mixing bowl, beat together the eggs, sour cream & vanilla extract until well blended.
+1. In a large mixing bowl, beat together the eggs, sour cream &amp; vanilla extract until well blended.
-1. Add the dry mixture into the wet ingredients & mix until smooth.
+1. Add the dry mixture into the wet ingredients &amp; mix until smooth.
-1. Spoon & spread batter evenly into prepared pan.
+1. Spoon &amp; spread batter evenly into prepared pan.
-1. Cover batter with blueberries & sprinkle crumb topping over the blueberries evenly.
+1. Cover batter with blueberries &amp; sprinkle crumb topping over the blueberries evenly.
-1. Bake for 45-50 minutes, topping should be golden brown & a toothpick inserted in the center should come out clean.
+1. Bake for 45-50 minutes, topping should be golden brown &amp; a toothpick inserted in the center should come out clean.